Arthur Morris/BIRDS AS ART

 The Fact$ of Life

 In 2001, BAA sold the publication rights to images for nearly one-quarter million US dollars.
 That amount dropped to about $20,000 by 2011, and in 2017, to slightly more than $2,000.00.
 We’ve stopped counting.
 IPTs used to fill within days.
 Now I am happy to go with one or two folks, but I’d much rather have you along.
 And so it goes.
-In 2009, I turned to creating educational blog posts, now to the tune of 4049.
-Yes, 4049 educational blog posts.
-So, please remember to use either my B&H or Bedfords affiliate links for your major purposes.
-It does not cost you one cent to do either.
+In 2009, I turned to creating educational blog posts, now to the tune of 4072!
+Yes, 4072 educational blog posts.
+Please, therefore, remember to use either my B&H or Bedfords affiliate links for your major purposes.
+It will not cost you one cent to do either.

 B&H